aip-dev/google.aip.dev/aip/cloud/new.md

 loading the policies attacted to the VM, Project, Folder, and Organization.

-There are multiple combination stragies, and which one chosen depends on the Policy system.
+There are multiple combination stragies, and which one chosen depends on the policy system.
 Generally speaking, policies **should** be combined in an additive fashion where leaf nodes take precedence for ALLOW semantics, and the root nodes taking precendence for DENY semantics.
 This strategy works well for large organizations where administrators need to delegate their responsibility